USMNT News: U.S. national team must 'move on' from Tyler Adams injury - Gregg Berhalter | Goal.com

 And while the former Columbus Crew boss said he would like to have Adams, he also knows the loss of another key component was beyond his control.

-“It’s one of those things that you can’t control,” Berhalter said.
+“It’s one of those things that you can’t control,” Berhalter said in quotes published by MLSsoccer.com.
 “We bring Reggie Cannon into camp and we move on.
-Obviously, (Adams) is a strong player, he’s a great talent.
+Obviously, [Adams] is a strong player, he’s a great talent.
 We’d love to have him, but we don’t.”

 U.S. Soccer listed Adams as out with "acute on chronic groin issues" and Berhalter says the national team was looking out for the best interest of the player in the long term.